YingfanWang/PaCMAP/README.md

 Check out the [NeurIPS paper](https://openreview.net/pdf?id=eYNYnYle41) and the [code](https://github.com/hyhuang00/ParamRepulsor) for detailed insights into the new approach.

+### AAAI 2024: New DR method LocalMAP for Local Adjusted Graph accepted

+We're excited to announce that our latest work has been published at the The 39th Annual AAAI Conference on Artificial Intelligence (**AAAI 2024**)!🎉🎉

+General dimension reduction (DR) algorithm often involves converting the original high-dimensional data into a graph.
+Each edge within the graph represents the similarity or dissimilarity between pairs of data points.
+However, this graph is frequently suboptimal due to unreliable high-dimensional distances and the limited information extracted from the high-dimensional data.

+Our latest algorithm, Pairwise Controlled Manifold Approximation with Local Adjusted Graph(*LocalMAP*), from a nonparametric perspective, address this problem by dynamically and locally adjusting the graph during the final stage, making the real clusters within the dataset to be easier to identify and more separable comparing to other DR methods that may overlook or combine.

+Check out our [AAAI Paper]() and the [Code](https://github.com/williamsyy/LocalMAP) for detailed insights into the new approach.
+This method will be embedded into PaCMAP package soon.

 ## <a name='Introduction'></a>Introduction

 **Our work has been published at the Journal of Machine Learning Research(JMLR)!**